 Reston is at a key moment in its history.
 Over 50 years old, Reston has changed immensely from its earliest days, and more change is likely to come.
 As our community grows, Reston Association is committed to ensuring that growth is community-oriented, sustainable, and true to the original principles of Reston’s founding.

 Reston was first conceived as a planned community by architect, economist, sociologist and planner Robert E. Simon.
 The community was founded on April 10, 1964, Simon’s 50th birthday, with seven goals that would become the blue-print for the building of Reston.
 During its first 50 years, Simon’s values of open space, recreational facilities, social heterogeneity and aesthetic beauty have guided the development of Reston.
 From the first Reston Master Plan in 1962 to its current version, our community has seen the growth of five village centers, a Metro station, a full range of housing for over 60,000 residents, and a wide array of commercial, cultural and recreational amenities.
 Today, Reston is the largest planned community in Virginia and one of the most renowned planned communities in the nation.

 Many Reston residents are eager to see what the impact of development will be on the community.
-While most of the economic, social and geographic trends can only be speculated, approved conceptual plans give clues as to what may be coming.
+While most of the economic, social and geographic trends can only be speculated, approved conceptual plans and some of the early developments completed or underway give clues as to what else may be coming.

 Q: What will the most significant changes be?

 A: With the adoption of the new Reston Comprehensive Plan, over the next 30 years it is possible there will be another 25,000+ residents in Reston, in addition to millions more square feet of office and retail development.